 The emphasis is to not only treat all the potential bidders in the same way but to be seen to do so.

 Requirement is advertised

 When the requirement has been advertised you will issue the documentation in response to applications from interested parties.
-If the documentation is available for download from your institution’s web site or electronic tendering portal, the potential suppliers can assess when it suits them.
-Where it is not available on-line and has to be sent by email, the documentation must be issued within 6 days of the request and in sufficient time to enable the bidder to respond.
+The documentation should be made available for download from Contracts Finder or your electronic tendering portal, the potential suppliers can assess when it suits them.

 It is important to maintain a record of to whom, and when, documentation was issued.
 This not only provides an audit trail of the process you have followed, but also demonstrates, in the event of a very low bid submission rate, that you did endeavour to create an appropriate level of competition for the requirement.